Co-opted governor vacancy - Meadow Vale Primary School

 - gaining professional development

 You will be provided with training.
 This is delivered by Bracknell Forest Council or through the National Governance Association.
-This includes e-learning for other sectors and types of work.
+This includes online learning for other sectors and types of work.
 This training makes school governance one of the best forms of personal and professional development.

 How to apply